 Autotrophic bacteria are those bacteria that can synthesize their own food.
 They perform several reactions involving light energy (photons) and chemicals in order to derive energy for their biological sustainability.
 In order to do so, they utilize inorganic compounds like carbon dioxide, water, hydrogen sulfide, etc. for converting them into organic compounds like carbohydrates, proteins, etc. which are known to be energy-providing molecules in biological systems.
-Thus, autotrophic bacteria are self-sustaining organisms much similar to the plants in terms of nutritional dependency.
+Thus, autotrophic bacteria are self-sustaining organisms much similar to plants in terms of nutritional dependency.

 Types of Autotrophic Bacteria